ObolNetwork/obol-docs/docs/int/faq/general.md

 You can split an existing EIP-2335 keystore for a validator to migrate it to a distributed validator architecture with the `charon create cluster --split-existing-keys` command documented [here](docs/charon/charon_cli_reference.md#create-a-full-cluster-locally).

+### Can I migrate an existing Charon node to a new machine?

+It is possible to migrate your Charon node to another machine running the same config by moving the `.charon` folder with its contents to your new machine.
+Make sure the EL and CL on the new machine are synced before proceeding to the move to minimize downtime.

 ## Distributed Key Generation

 ### What are the min and max numbers of operators for a Distributed Validator?